Connect with others who understand.

 One goal of breast cancer treatment is to get rid of as many cancer cells as possible.
 In some cases, treatments like surgery (lumpectomy or mastectomy), chemotherapy, and radiation therapy successfully kill all the cancer cells.

 In other cases, a few cancer cells remain behind.
 They may stay near their original location and then later regrow.
-For example, a tumor could form again in nearby breast tissue or the skin of the breast.
-This is known as a local recurrence.
+This is called recurrence.
+In local recurrence, a tumor could form again in nearby breast tissue or the skin of the breast.

 2. Risk of Relapse Is Highest in the First 3 Years